-Paksiw na Pata is delicious Filipino dish made by pork hock pieces, braised in a mixture made by onion, garlic, pepper cone, soy sauce and bay leaves.
-This meat is further cooked after adding brown sugar, banana blossoms, vinegar and seasoned with salt and pepper.
-It is a delicious Filipino dish that is best eaten with warm white rice
+Paksiw na Pata is delicious Filipino dish made by boiling pork hock pieces in hot water with ginger and then simmering in a sauce made with onion, garlic, bay leaves, pepper corn, soy sauce, sugar, banana blossoms, salt and sugar.
+Vinegar is added before removing it from the heat.
+Paksiw na Pata is a delicious Filipino dish that is best eaten with warm white rice

 PAKSIW NA PATA

 Paksiw na pata is one of my specialties and favorites.
 Given that it is almost all fat, I only prepare this for special occasssions.
 Whether how much I love this dish, my veins, my heart and my cholesterol levels says nope nope nope.

 I prepared paksiw na pata since my friends will come over our house for a quick visit.
 They were on the way and I sent them a picture of the dining table to make them more excited and rush a bit.
 One of my friends argued that my paksiw na pata was patatim (because it’s dark and a bit sweet).
 Her knowledge of paksiw na pata was the vinegar-based one.
 There I learned that there are two kinds of paksiw: the (just) paksiw which I will show in this blog and the paksiw na puti, the vinegar-based one. #LearnNewEveryday

 The word “paksiw” is a cooking method wherein the meat is cooked in vinegar and garlic.
 I then learned that soy sauce is just added for more flavors and umami.
 So regarding me and my friend’s dilemma, both of us are correct as long as the dish is vinegar-based first, and then the rest depends.